DennisTsar/ballast/docs/src/orchid/resources/snippets/navigationFaqs.md

 #### Browser Hash

-Hash-based routing is the "older" mechanism for routing in a Single Page Application (SPA), though it should not be considered obselete.
+Hash-based routing is the "older" mechanism for routing in a Single Page Application (SPA), though it should not be considered obsolete.
 In particular, one would have to set up server-side redirects to make the History API work, which may not be feasible, in which case Hash-based routing is the only option left.

 Hash-based routing can be added with the `BrowserHashNavigationInterceptor`, or with the `withBrowserHashRouter` helper